Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Low contrast on DX elements and text.
+__Description__: Low contrast on DX elements and text.
 Geometries and large text must have >3:1 contrast against background, Regular text must have >4.5:1.

 __Good example__: [https://observablehq.com/@frankelavsky/high-contrast-for-data-visualization-with-examples](https://observablehq.com/@frankelavsky/high-contrast-for-data-visualization-with-examples)